Dylan-George-Field/Melbourne-Software-Developer-Survival-Guide/README.md

 # Software Developer Survival Guide 🏕
-A guide to get you started in the city of Melbourne, Australia
+A guide to get you started in Melbourne, Australia.
 ## Welcome to Melbourne
 Melbourne is wonderful.
 It's the cultural hub of Australia and is filled with events, arts, sports, nightlife and a vibrant software community.
 The city centre is called the CBD or 'central business district'.
 It's located on the Yarra river and will be your first point of interest.

 ![Melbourne CBD Map](https://i.ibb.co/7G30TfZ/CBD.png)

 ### Climate
 Tempratures range from 25-35C (77-95F) in Summer and 5-15C (41-60F) in Winter.
 Summer can bring extreme heat.
-Weather is tempremental and there is no snow.
+Weather is tempremental.
+It can be sunny one moment then cold and wet the next.
+It won't snow here.

 ### Clothes
-Summer - Shorts and a t-shirt/tank top
-Winter -  Coat, pants, wooly socks
+Pack a shirt, tank-top, shorts or skirt for Summer.
+A coat, pants and woolly socks for Winter.

 ## Getting Around
 ### From the Airpot